FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Discussion

 \subsubsection{Beyond FaIR: broader applicability of the method}

 While we have chosen to use FaIR as the backbone climate model for our work, the rationale behind the development of FaIRGP is easily transferable to other commonly used simple climate models such as MAGICC~\cite{meinshausen2011emulating} or OSCAR~\cite{gasser2017compact}.
 These models share linear time invariant dynamics, allowing us to incorporate a GP prior into the forcing term of these dynamics.
-By doing so, we can obtain a GP-based solution that is informed the model parameters, exactly like in FaIRGP.
+By doing so, we can obtain a GP-based solution that is informed by the model parameters, exactly like in FaIRGP.

-The dynamical systems of interest can naturally describe the temperature response to radiative forcing, as it is the case in our work.
+The dynamical systems of interest can naturally describe the temperature response to radiative forcing, as is the case in our work.
 However, we could also imagine extending this to carbon cycle models, where emission levels prescribe the forcing function, and the output of the dynamical system are atmospheric concentrations.
-This GP framework over dynamical systems is in fact highly general, and has been introduced by \citeA{alvarez2009latent} in the context of dynamical systems where the forcing function is unknown.
+This GP framework over dynamical systems is in fact highly general, and is known as latent force modelling.
+This paradigm was initially introduced by \citeA{alvarez2009latent, alvarez2013linear} in the context of linear dynamical systems where the forcing function is unknown.

+For more complex dynamical systems involving non-linearities, more sophisticated latent force modelling techniques may be applied, such as methodologies based on Volterra series approximation of the dynamical system~\cite{alvarez2019non, ross2021learning}, variational approximations of the posterior response~\cite{ward2020black, moss2021approximate}, with the option of using deep probabilistic modelling of the dynamical system~\cite{mcdonald2021compositional, baldwin2023deep}.